Climate reshapes life for tenacious gannets on Quebec isle

 COLONY LIFE

-Over winter, northern gannets are solitary birds that live widely dispersed on the water — along the Atlantic coast from Maine to Florida, some even in the Gulf of Mexico.
+Over winter, northern gannets live dispersed on the water — along the Atlantic coast from Maine to Florida, some even in the Gulf of Mexico.
 But mates reunite year after year on their breeding grounds, for 15 years or so, producing one chick each season.

 They have a monogamous nature and an elaborate means of communicating mate to mate.
 In gannet-speak, a beak turned skyward signals it's time to go forage; mates clacking their bills together as if in a swordfight signal a welcome home after the hunt.

-“People are more romantic and think they are faithful to their partner, but it’s not the case," Nadeau-Girard says with a laugh.
-“The gannet is faithful to his territory, his nest.

-“And if the baby goes out of the nest, the parents won’t recognize him because ... they recognize the nest, not the individual.
-Each time they see each other it’s like they meet for the first time."

-The nests are only 80 centimeters (30 inches) apart, center to center, and these are sizable birds.
-At certain vantage points, the colony appears as a carpet of white as far as the eye can see, dotted with the dark-feathered young ones, and all of it against the backdrop of sea and sky.
+The nests are only 80 centimeters (30 inches) apart, center to center.
+At certain vantage points, the colony appears as an endless carpet of white, dotted with the dark-feathered young ones.

-The birds arrive in April, lay their eggs in May and tend them until they hatch more than 40 days later.
-Then it's three months of raising the chicks.
-By the time of the southern migration in late September or early October, the young are plenty plump, weighing 1 kilogram (over 2 pounds) more than their parents.
-The extra fat will sustain them at sea as they learn to fly and dive for fish.
+By the time of the southern migration in fall, the young are fattened up, weighing 1 kilogram (over 2 pounds) more than their parents.

 There are no training wheels for the portly juveniles.
 Instead, lots of practice beating their wings on the ground, followed by a departure from the cliffs that is part flight, part plop.